Chart Color Schemes

 The Range - Allenstown is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The Range - Allenstown's dwelling structure, as per the latest Census, consisted of 80.6% houses and 19.4% other dwellings (including semi-detached properties, apartments, and 'other' dwellings).
-This compares to Non-Metro Qld's figures of 88.5% houses and 11.5% other dwellings.
-Home ownership in The Range - Allenstown stood at 29.6%, with mortgaged dwellings at 34.0% and rented ones at 36.4%.
+The Range - Allenstown dwelling structure, as per the latest Census, consisted of 80.6% houses and 19.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 88.5% houses and 11.5% other dwellings.
+Home ownership in The Range - Allenstown was at 29.6%, with mortgaged dwellings at 34.0% and rented ones at 36.4%.
 The median monthly mortgage repayment was $1,473, lower than Non-Metro Qld's average of $1,517.
-The median weekly rent in the area was $280, compared to Non-Metro Qld's figure of $300.
-Nationally, The Range - Allenstown's mortgage repayments were significantly lower at $1,473 versus Australia's average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent figure was $280, compared to Non-Metro Qld's $300.
+Nationally, The Range - Allenstown's mortgage repayments were significantly lower at $1,473 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing